olagbk/gnomon/README.md

 ## Build
 Run `gulp build` to build the project.

-Run `gulp transpile` to only transpile server files to ES5.
+Run `gulp transpile` to only transpile server-side files to ES5.

-Run `gulp ng-build` to only build client files (NB: `-prod` flag will be needed a production build)
+Run `gulp ng-build` to only build client files (NB: `-prod` flag will be needed a production build).

-The build artifacts will be stored in the `dist/` directory.
+The build artifacts are stored in the `dist/` directory.

-## Running unit tests
+## Tests

-Run `npm test` to execute server-side tests.
+Run `npm test` to execute server-side tests via Mocha.

-Run `ng test` to execute client-side tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute client-side tests via Mocha/Karma.

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
-(Not implemented yet)

 ## Heroku

-`git checkout heroku` and `npm run heroku` to deploy the app to Heroku.
+`git checkout heroku` and `npm run heroku` to deploy the app.